 4. Ensure Alkalinity

 Balance your tea with the addition of alkalizing foods.
 A simple way to do this is by adding almond or soy milk to your coffee, or lemon to your tea.
-And have your favorite alkalizing snack with either beverage.
+And have your favorite alkalizing snack with another beverage.

 I know that some of you may wonder why you can’t just take a calcium supplement with your tea to offset the acidifying effects.
-That won’t work because the beverage gets to your blood stream before the calcium.
+That won’t work because the beverage gets to your bloodstream before the calcium.

-The 7 Healthy Teas You Should Be Drinking:
+The 7 Healthy Teas You Should Be Drinking

 Drinking 1 cup of green tea a day can decrease the risk of cardiovascular disease by 10%.

 Black tea is a highly caffeinated variety of tea, with about 40 milligrams of caffeine per cup.
-Black tea has also been known to lower cholesterol levels due to the fact that it contains antioxidants; thearubigins and theaflavins.
+The tea has also been known to lower cholesterol levels due to the fact that it contains antioxidants; thearubigins and theaflavins.

 Drinking three or more cups of black tea a day can cut your risk of stroke by 21%.